 One midterm test will be taken online for 35 points.
 It will consist of 35 multiple choice questions.
-It will be timed, Iimited to 90 minutes, and may only be taken once.
+It will be timed,

 Required Forum Postings - 25 points

 There are numerous forums available for online discussion and help.
 The HELP forums are optional and exist for students to help each other with problems, issues, or to clarify course problems.
 Five other forums are required.
 Students must participate and post to each of these five Required Forums.
 The required forums occur at the beginning, the end, and approximately every 4 weeks (1/4 through the course).
 In most cases, students will receive the maximum allowed points for their post. so long as a legitimate, serious effort at the question is attempted.
 Simple one-liner responses are not considered serious attempts.